GLOSSARY

 Conclusion

-Extra-low voltage is a central component of modern electrotechnical applications.
+This voltage level is a central component of modern electrotechnical applications.
 It stands for a high degree of safety, protection and technical reliability.
 Whether in building technology, vehicle construction or industrial control systems – this voltage level ensures that systems can be operated safely, with low maintenance and without risk to the user.

 Consistent compliance with VDE standards, the use of suitable transformers and the correct protection class can significantly increase operational safety – a decisive factor for the sustainable development of safe electrical systems with permanently stable voltages and standard-compliant values.